-My research interests span Anglophone postcolonial and global South literature, the environmental humanities, climate change and the Anthropocene, new materialism and nonhuman agency, SF, politics and aesthetics, cultural studies, the novel, realism, and critical theory.
+My research interests span Anglophone postcolonial and global South literature, the environmental humanities, climate change and the Anthropocene, new materialism and nonhuman agency, SF, politics and aesthetics, cultural studies, realism, and critical theory.

 States of Failure: Reading Promise, Provision, and Environmental Harm in the Global South